N3UN3R/curveFittings_and_correlation_month/README.md

 # curveFittings_and_correlation_month
 This repository contains curve fitting implementation and correlation analysis of data

-The analysis of each implemented algorithm is in a folder.
-Each folder contains scripts to analyze the data.
+The analysis of each implemented algorithm is in its folder.
+Each folder contains the following programs to analyze the data.

 input_editor.py